WEEKLY MEMORY VERSE

 How can we spend more time with God as a family?

 Plant a flower, seed, or small plant together.
-As it grows, discuss how roots help it become strong and healthy.

 Compare those roots to prayer, Bible study, worship, and church attendance.